-• Serve as Admissions liaison for the issuance of I-20s for F1 student VISA.
-(DSO)

-• Ensure full self-preparation for daily activities and planning future starts.

-staff meetings to keep updated with the school expectations and commitment to decrease inefficiencies and increase positive results.

-Be available to students daily on campus and through virtual meet when applicable.
+Serve as Admissions liaison for the issuance of I-20s for F1 student VISA.
+(DSO) Ensure full self-preparation for daily activities and planning future starts.
+Attend staff meetings to keep updated with the school expectations and commitment to decrease inefficiencies and increase positive results. Ве available to students daily on campus and through virtual meet when applicable.
 Manage the AU email to answer concerns timely, and redirect them to proper channels for solutions.

-• Administrative clearance determination: Assess and post student tuition fees and payment schedules.

-Academic c clearance determination: Monitor and report any irregularity with the compliance of ALI attendance policy and academic performance.
+Administr ative clearance determination: Assess and post student tuition fees and payment schedules.
+Academi c clearance determination: Monitor and report any irregularity with the compliance of ALI attendance policy and academic performance.
 Adhere to all policies and regulations stated in the AU/ALI Policies & Procedures handbooks.

-• Communi cate pertaining changes to regulations and policies in a timely manner.
+Communi cate pertaining changes to regulations and policies in a timely manner.

+cate pertaining changes to regulations and policies in a timely manner.